EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-08.md

 - Remind students to disable auto-commit features if their IDEs offer them; commits must remain intentional.

 ## Student Success Criteria
-- PUT and DELETE routes exist, are tested, and pass pytest locally.
+- PUT and DELETE routes for `/movies/{id}` exist, are tested, and pass pytest locally.
-- Students can articulate how they validated AI-generated code.
+- Students can articulate how they validated AI-generated code and the new recommendation stub.
 - `scripts/query_llm.py` successfully receives a response from a local LLM and prints it.

 ## AI Prompt Kit (Copy/Paste)
-- “Given an existing FastAPI app with POST/GET for `/items`, add PUT and DELETE endpoints, update Pydantic models for validation, and write pytest tests that pass locally.”
+- “Given the FastAPI movie service, add PUT `/movies/{id}` and DELETE `/movies/{id}`, update the models, and write pytest coverage for the new behaviour.”
-- “Summarize a Python module into a README section with install instructions, run commands, and a short overview.
-Keep it under 10 lines.”
+- “Summarize the new `app/recommender.py` module into a README section with install commands, how to trigger `/recommendations/{user_id}`, and test instructions.”
-- “Draft a conventional commit message for adding PUT/DELETE routes and tests to a FastAPI service.”
+- “Draft a conventional commit message for adding movie update/delete endpoints plus a recommender stub.”

 ## Quick Reference (External Search / ChatGPT)
 - **Google:** `FastAPI use ChatGPT to write tests safely`